egalion/briesaed/wholecourseBRIE.md

 *1947 - 5 Aug*: Court trial against Nikola Petkov, who was charged with conspiracy.
 He was executed on 23 Sep.

 *1947 - Aug*: The Agrarian Union was banned.
-Its members of parliament were send to prison camps.
+Its members of parliament were sent to prison camps.

 *1947 - 22 Nov*: New Law on higher education.
 Departments of dialectical and historical materialism became obligatory in all higher schools.

 *1947 - 4 Dec*: The People’s Republic of Bulgaria adopted a new constitution.
-Principles - state direction of the economy based on planning principles.
+Principles - state direction of the economy based on planning.
 Private property was allowed, as long as it was acquired honestly and not used against society.
 The Bulgarians got the right to labour, vacation, education and pension.
 Right to assembly and formation of organizations was allowed, as long as it was not against the goals of the People’s Republic.
-No one could be detained for more than 48 hours without court orders.
+No one could be detained for more than 48 hours without a court order.

 *1947 - Dec*: Started mass nationalization in the industrial and financial sector.